You don’t see this much any more down on the Levee. It’s neat to see, but the ranks of riverboats once seen along here will never happen again.

 I wish I could go back in time and tell the mayor of St. Louis that he was making the biggest mistake of his life by building the interstates through the heart of the city.
 Sixty years later, our… Continue Reading

-I never get tired of the view of downtown St. Louis from the river; maybe most people live out in the red brick neighborhoods out of sight of downtown, but looking at these glass and steel skyscrapers and one of… Continue Reading
+Update: The Riverfront was completely renovated and now has a different appearance.
+I never get tired of the view of downtown St. Louis from the river; maybe most people live out in the red brick neighborhoods out of sight of… Continue Reading

 Much ado recently has been made of the corrosion of the Gateway Arch, now coming up on its 50th Anniversary.
 I don’t know why I had never noticed it before, but blemishes are clearly visible on the legs of the… Continue Reading